 Dear friends of the Frist,

-We are rigorously committed to examining ourselves, our presumptions and motives, our programming, staff, volunteers, board, councils, and operations.
+We are rigorously committed to examining ourselves, our presumptions and motives, our operations and programming, and our staff, volunteers, board, and councils.
 We can always do better.
 Nashville has a place in the history of the twentieth-century civil rights movement that was not always peaceful or easy.
 Ensuring that we are on the right side of history in 2020 is a responsibility we share.
 We look forward to coming together as we move toward a more equitable and just society.
 In service all things are possible.

 Susan H. Edwards, PhD